lvhanh270597/similarity-matching/README.md

 # Simple Similarity Matching
-This module support calculating matching score between two strings with two method
+This module supports calculating matching score between two strings with two methods
-* TfIdf to convert two string base on vocabulary which built from these strings, and then get cosine matching score
+* TfIdf to convert two strings base on vocabulary which built from these strings, and then get cosine matching score
 * Use word2vec to get vector from sentences, and then get cosine matching score